This week’s question comes from Jame:

 To have all that, you have to be willing to deselect the guys who just want to keep it casual and convenient and release the yearning of the familiar pattern of wanting what you can’t have.

 Stop obsessing about why he stopped chasing, and how to get a man to pursue, and instead discover what is blocking you from the lasting love you want.
-Stop the struggle and book a private session to get the male perspective plus female insight on what it will take for you to finally connect with your beloved.
+Join us for a complimentary Soulmate Strategy Session so we can give you insight into how you can create a new approach to love, one with your soulmate.